 “Putting on the black tie, cranking out the white noise”

-The David Bowie album Black Tie White Noise was released this day in 1993.
+David Bowie’s 22nd studio album, Black Tie White Noise (BTWN), was released this day in 1993 in the UK.
 (April 6th in the US)

-If you’ve not listened for a while, it really is worth revisiting.
-Aside from a clutch of great singles: Black Tie White Noise (Featuring Al B. Sure!), Jump They Say and Miracle Goodnight, the album also featured the Scott Walkeresque You’ve Been Around, Nite Flights (a Scott Walker original) the charming Don’t Let Me Down & Down and the closing track, the vocal version of The Wedding Song, a romantic tribute to Iman.
+If you’ve not listened for a while, it really is worth revisiting the album.
+Aside from a clutch of great singles: Black Tie White Noise (Featuring Al B. Sure!), Jump They Say and Miracle Goodnight, the album also featured the Scott Walkeresque You’ve Been Around, Nite Flights (a Scott Walker original) and the charming Don’t Let Me Down & Down.

 BTWN also reunited Bowie with Mick Ronson for a track they hadn’t played together for over 20 years, Cream’s I Feel Free.
 Sadly, Mick passed soon after the album’s release.